ashlinjoseph/mqappliance/java/src/com/aj/roundtrip/multi/Readme.txt

 -Duser=<messaging_user>
 -Dpwd=<messaging_password>

-To run the Requester.java, first you need to make sure the Responder.java app is running and the following Java system properties needs to be passed on:
+To run the MultiRequesters.java, first you need to make sure the Responder.java app is running and the following Java system properties needs to be passed on:
 -Dhost=<qmgrIP>
 -Dport=<port>
 -Dchannel=<channel_name>